jtlapp/electron-affinity/README.md

 window.apis = await bindMainApis();
 ```

-To get type-checking on these APIs, add the following to `global.d.ts`:
+To get type-checking on calls to these APIs, add the following to `global.d.ts`:

 ```ts
 // src/frontend/global.d.ts